 '''

 rh = 80.

 do while (rh >= 0)!Repeat the following statement block

 rh = rh - 25.

 y = x / rh

 enddo

+!Initialize the relative humidity (%)

 !Decrement the relative humidity

 !Perform some calculation

-enddo

 '''

 Modify subroutine getturbinespecs to replace the r < zhub conditional statements with a do while loop that allows the user to keep entering r values until a good r value is finally entered.